 5. Joint replacement surgery

-Many people find that a combination of conservative treatments are enough to manage their osteoarthritis, but it’s a degenerative condition.
+Many people find that a combination of conservative treatments is enough to manage their osteoarthritis, but it’s a degenerative condition.
 If you find that nonsurgical options aren’t enough to keep you active, it could be time to consider robot-assisted joint replacement surgery.

 Dr. Boone and our team specialize in hip replacement and knee replacement surgeries.
 Joint replacement involves removing the damaged portion of the joint and fitting an artificial joint in place.

-Joint replacement can be a good option for people suffering severe arthritis.
+Joint replacement can be a good option for people suffering from severe arthritis.
 Many people who choose joint replacement surgery are surprised to find that their pain is drastically reduced after the procedure, and they continue to feel better as recovery progresses.